 Make quick device mockup images

 We all thought we’d live in a paperless world by now, but the reality of running a freelance business means you still need to get a lot of documents signed.
 However, rather than laboriously printing out each document, signing it, and then scanning it in again, there is another way.
 HelloSign allows you to sign anything electronically, whether you’re on your desktop or smartphone, and then send it back without printing or scanning a thing.
-Secure, fast and with a great interface, this is our favourite eSignature solution on the market right now.
+Secure, fast and with an excellent interface, this is our favourite eSignature solution on the market right now.

 Capture content from everywhere

 Ever seen or read something inspiring online but then been unable to find it again when you need it?
 We all have, and that’s why we should all be using Pocket.
-This clever app allows you to save articles, videos and stories from any publication, page or app in just one click, so you can check them out later at your leisure.
+This smart app allows you to save articles, videos and stories from any publication, page or app in just one click, so you can check them out later at your leisure.

 Carry out a survey